-Awesome Web Content to Attract Bigger, Better Freelance Clients
+Awesome Web Content to Attract Bigger, Better Freelance Jobs and Clients

 Awesome web content sets you apart from other freelancers and persuades high-paying clients to choose you.
-It helps you attract bigger, better clients, and build a stable, successful freelance business.
+It helps you attract bigger, better freelance jobs and clients, and build a stable, successful freelance business.

 Every freelancer can develop awesome web content.
 It just takes some time and effort.